DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/README.md

 ## Project Overview

 This project is a production-ready YOLOv8n-based Computer Vision system for egg fertility detection, designed for high-speed, single-column conveyor belt operations in industrial settings.
-The system provides accurate and efficient sorting of eggs into fertile and infertile categories, optimized for speed and cost-effectiveness.
+The system provides accurate and efficient sorting of eggs into fertile and infertile categories, optimized for speed and cost-effectiveness in a highly scalable way.

 ### Key Features